mjrizing/mjrizing/README.md

 # 👶Junior Infrastructure Engineer 🐳<center>
 I'm a Junior Engineer from Busan, Korea🇰🇷.
-I will work in Tokyo, Japan🇯🇵 from 2022.🗻
+I'm working in Tokyo, Japan🇯🇵

-🌱 I’m learning about Programming Skill and Networking Skill🦀.
+🌱 I’m learning about Programming Skill and Networking Technology🦀.
 💌 How to reach me: mjrizing0@gmail.com.
 📄 Read about me from portfolio site (in Japanese): 'https://mjrizing.github.io/portfolio/'